 Just like any other part of your body, your vagina will give off a slight scent depending on how much you sweat, your level of personal hygiene, your hormones, or even your diet.

 Although it is not natural for your vaginal odors to smell like flowers, so you shouldn’t feel the pressure to be squeaky clean down there 24/7, there are certain smells from your nether-regions that may indicate an imbalance in your natural flora and could call for a trip to the gynaecologist to get checked out.

 According to the Department of Obstetrics & Gynaecology at the Singapore General Hospital (SGH), the environment in your vagina is very delicate and contains healthy bacteria and small amounts of candida (or yeast).

-Your normal vaginal pH level should be anywhere between 3.5 – 4.5, which indicates that there is no overgrowth of any bad bacteria that causes strong vaginal odors, any irritation and even infections.
+Your normal vaginal pH level should be anywhere between 3.5 – 4.5, which indicates that there is no overgrowth of any bad bacteria that causes strong vaginal odours, any irritation and even infections.

 An imbalance to the vaginal pH can also lead to vaginitis, which is an inflammation of the vagina that causes itching, pain and abnormal discharge.

-Here’s a list of the different vaginal odors you may experience and what they could be due to:
+Here’s a list of the different vaginal odours you may experience and what they could be due to: